drand/drand/README.md

 **NOTE**: Using the last method (`get cokey`), a drand node *can* lie about the key if no out-of-band verification is performed.
-That information is usually best gathered from a trusted drand operator and then statically embedded in any applications using drand.
+That information is usually best gathered from a trusted drand operator and then embedded in any applications using drand.

 ### Randomness Generation